Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 - `initial_gclid`
 - `initial_fbclid`

-This is done by setting the JavaScript SDK configuration options `includeReferrer`, `includeUtm`, and `includeGclid` to `true`.
+Cature these parameters by setting the JavaScript SDK configuration options `includeReferrer`, `includeUtm`, `includeFclid`, and `includeGclid` to `true`.

 !!!note
     Initial attribution information for users can change if they're merged with another user.

 ### Last-touch attribution

-In addition to first-touch attribution, Amplitude captures where a user came from for each of their sessions by setting these user properties:
+Amplitude captures where a user came from for each of their sessions by setting these user properties:

 - `utm_source`
 - `utm_medium`